-The applicant school's Maintenance Plan is a requirement of the capital application process, as the condition of existing facilities provides an indication of the effectiveness of the school's maintenance practices.
+The applicant school's Maintenance Plan is a requirement of the capital application of the school's maintenance practices.

 Maintenance will remain the responsibility of the school.
 A desire to refresh facilities under a school maintenance plan should not be confused with the need for a school to upgrade existing spaces.
 QIS BGA is not obliged to recommend a project where it can be evidenced that the school has not implemented a planned maintenance schedule.